 Alongside the number of members, which must be significant, the Dicastery assesses the nature and importance of the activities carried out by the association, understood as an expression of effective associative life in the countries where it is present.
 These are open criteria, to be applied with a necessary flexibility to each associative reality.
 The periodic contacts that the Dicastery maintains with the leaders of associations of the faithful is an indispensable tool for an adequate knowledge of these associations.

-For recognition of an association of the faithful by the Holy See, it is asked that the association have canonical recognition at the diocesan level.
-This recognition is generally obtained in the diocese where the association originated.
-The bishops of the other dioceses where the association is present are requested to write to the Dicastery for Laity, Family and Life in support of the association’s request for international recognition.
-In this way, the Dicastery verifies not only the international character of the association, but also the spiritual and apostolic fruits borne by its members within different dioceses, as attested to by the Pastors of these Churches.
-This requirement has an important ecclesiological significance since it manifests in a concrete way the mutual collaboration between the Universal Church and the Particular Churches.
+The recognition of an association of the faithful by the Holy See usually presupposes that the association has been previously recognised in a Particular Church, ordinarily the diocese in which the association first developed.
+The Dicastery also the opinion of bishops in other dioceses where the association is established, to confirm the appropriateness of a request for international recognition.
+In this way the Dicastery can verify the international character of the association and the spiritual and apostolic fruits of its members, attested to by the Church's own Pastors.
+This requirement has an important ecclesiological significance, as it represents a concrete manifestation of the mutual cooperation between the Universal Church and Particular Churches.

 The rapid spread of the phenomenon of associative life at an international level in the Church, a marked characteristic of the second half of the 20th Century, has committed the Holy See, and more particularly the Dicastery for Laity, Family and Life, to a continuous activity of discernment and pastoral and juridical companionship in favour of these new associative realities, in the light of the Magisterium and the canonical norms in force.
 On the strength of this experience, the Dicastery has established a specific procedure for the recognition of these associative realities, constituting an expression and guarantee of their ecclesiality.